CERT-Polska/training-mwdb/README.md

 6. Search for other files (e.g. ripped:lokibot) using `mwdb search 'tag:"ripped:lokibot"'`

-7. You can also get only file hashes for further processing adding `-o short -n 10` parameters
+7. You can also get only file hashes for further processing by adding `-o short -n 10`

    (`-o short` means hash-only output and `-n 10` fetches only 10 first files)